The Beaches in Phuket, Thailand

 Exploring the Beaches in Phuket

-When booking our hotel, we opted for an airport pick-up.
-Our friendly driver was waiting outside the terminal with a sign with our names on it.
-The vast differences between Cambodia and Vietnam were immediately visible on the drive across the island to the south end of Phuket.
+When booking our hotel, we chose an airport pickup.
+Our friendly driver was waiting outside the terminal with a sign displaying our names.
+The vast differences between Cambodia and Vietnam were immediately visible on the drive across the island to the southern end of Phuket.

 Our favourite Phuket activity was Scooter rides to and from the many beaches